Christia Mercer: Life and career

 Born and raised in Fort Worth, Texas, Mercer studied art history before living in Rome where she studied Latin with Reginald Foster at the Gregorian University.
 She received a PhD in philosophy from Princeton University in 1989 under the supervision of Margaret Dauler Wilson and a Fulbright Scholarship to study in the Leibniz Archives in the University of Münster in 1984.
 She joined the Columbia philosophy department in 1991.

-Mercer has been the Guest Professor, Seminar für Geistesgeschichte und Philosophie der Renaissance, University of Munich, 2003; gave the Ernst Cassirer Lectures at the University of Hamburg, 2006; and was visiting professor at the University of Oslo (2012–15).
+Mercer has been the Guest Professor, Seminar für Geistesgeschichte und Philosophie der Renaissance, LMU Munich, 2003; gave the Ernst Cassirer Lectures at the University of Hamburg, 2006; and was visiting professor at the University of Oslo (2012–15).

 She has held fellowships from the Humboldt Foundation (1993–94), NEH (2002), Herzog August Bibliotek, the National Humanities Center (2012), the American Academy in Rome (2013), the ACLS (2015–16), Harvard's Villa I Tatti Library (2015), and the Folger Library (2016).
 In 2012, Mercer was awarded a Guggenheim Fellowship and in 2018-19 was chosen as the Mildred Londa Weisman Fellow at the Radcliffe Institute for Advanced Study.
 She was a visitor at Villa I Tatti again in 2021 and 24, held a residency at Bogliasco in 2024, and was Visiting Fellow at Trinity College, Cambridge 2023–24.
 From 2004 to 2015, Mercer was the North American Editor for Archiv für Geschichte der Philosophie.

 Mercer's teaching awards include the 2008 Columbia College Great Teacher Award and the 2012 Mark van Doren Award, which annually recognizes a professor for "commitment to undergraduate instruction, as well as for humanity, devotion to truth and inspiring leadership."
 Her recent awards include the Stefanopoulos Philosophical Society Award, presented annually to “the world’s leading philosopher who is promoting the study of research in philosophy in areas with real-world applications, and work that is intended to make a constructive contribution to problems in these areas.”

 At Columbia, Mercer has been active in interdisciplinary pursuits.
 From 2010 to 2012 and 2013–2014, she was the chair for the Core Curriculum course, Literature Humanities, an interdisciplinary course on the masterpieces of Western literature and philosophy taken by all first-year undergraduates at Columbia College.
 She was the Director for the Institute for Research on Women and Gender at Columbia from 2000 to 2001.

 She was elected to serve as president of the Eastern Division of the American Philosophical Association for 2019–20.
 Her presidential lecture, “Empowering Philosophy,” was published in 2020.